-When you can't determine the height of a patient, upper arm circumference can help calculate his body mass index.
-Body mass index, or BMI, gives a caregiver an estimation of a patient's body fat level.
-Knowing BMI influences the development of a treatment plan, especially when dealing with a person who is malnourished or obese.
+When you can't determine the height of a patient, upper-arm circumference can help calculate his body mass index.
+Body mass index, or BMI, gives a health provider an estimation of a patient's body fat level.
+Knowing BMI influences the development of a treatment plan, especially when dealing with a person who is malnourished or has obesity.

 About Body Mass Index

-Body mass index is usually figured by taking a person's weight in kilograms and dividing it by height in meters squared.
+Body mass index is usually calculated by taking a person's weight in kilograms and dividing it by height in meters squared.
 A BMI that registers below 18.5 is considered underweight.
 A BMI between 18.5 and 24.9 is normal.
-When BMI goes above 25, a person is considered overweight, and above 30, obese. (ref4)
+When BMI goes above 25, a person is considered as having overweight, and above 30, obesity. (ref4)

 Video of the Day

 According to a study published in May 2019 by PLoS One, BMI is useful as a screening tool for conditions related to being under- or overweight, but it isn't diagnostic.
 It can help a doctor determine which type of dietary treatment a person under medical care may need and to check weight changes over time.

 In some cases, such as with a person in intensive care or one who is bedridden or in a wheelchair, height can't easily be obtained.
 Upper-arm circumference roughly correlates with BMI in the average person.